Acrylic kitchen doors – the ultimate gloss kitchen?

 Types of acrylic doors available

-There are 2 types of acrylic doors.
-There are solid acrylic doors and acrylic faced doors.
+There are two types of acrylic doors.
+These are solid acrylic doors and acrylic faced doors.
 Acrylic faced doors are made by bonding a thin layer of acrylic on to MDF.
-Acrylic faced doors cost a fraction of the price of solid acrylic doors without compromising on either quality or durability.
+Acrylic faced doors cost much less than solid acrylic doors.

 Advantages and disadvantages of acrylic doors